Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "You feel passionately about this," Kirk observed, mildly.

-"I never did have much patience for...no, never mind.
+"I never did have much patience for... no, never mind.
 If I keep insulting them I’ll just whip myself into a rage…" Knight sighed, then realized what was missing from his table. "...Out of interest, who does a chap have to shag to get a cup of tea around here?"

 "Asking nicely will usually suffice," Kirk replied.
 Knight gave him a sharp look.
 Kirk’s alien body language and dependence on a translator made his deadpan absolutely flawless.